-On behalf of all the Bloggers, we thank you for supporting us and Ombuzz for over 100 blog posts!
-Ombuzz has blazed a trail for original, regularly scheduled, ombuds content to help our campus communities, and anyone reading, gain tips, tricks, strategies, and skills to improve communication, sustain relationships, and navigate sticky situations.
+On behalf of Ombuzz, thank you for supporting the blog!
+Ombuzz has blazed a trail for original, regularly scheduled, content to help our communities, and anyone reading, gain tips, tricks, strategies, and skills to improve communication, sustain relationships, and navigate sticky situations.

 In celebration of this milestone, we would like to share some highlights!